hernanchavezthielemann/GRO2LAM/README.md

 ## Installation

-    Download and execute the setup file like:
+Download and execute the setup file through the terminal.
+Make sure that terminal is in the GROTOLAM folder, then:

     ~$ python setup
-    Then execute the run script:
+Then, without changing the folder, execute the run script:

     ~$ ./run
-    After that a graphical user interface should appear
+After that an intuitive graphical user interface should appear

 ## Usage